dsrim/dsrim.github.io/index.md

 I am a Chu Assistant Professor of Applied Mathematics at [Columbia University].

-Previously, I was a PhD student at the [University of Washington] under the supervision of [Randall J. LeVeque] and [Gunther Uhlmann].
+Previously, I was a PhD student at the [University of Washington], advised by [Randall J. LeVeque] and [Gunther Uhlmann].

 ### Research Interests